FAQ

 Installers are available for Enterprise tier users.
 Click here to find out more

-Where does my runtime go when I run state activate?
+Where does my runtime go when I activate my project?

 Each ActiveState project (and the associated runtime) is installed in its own virtual directory to prevent dependency conflicts.
 When you activate a runtime you’re setting up a virtual environment to work from.
 This keeps your dependencies separate from those outside of the virtual environment’s parameters.
 This is important because